AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 Genotype data
 """""""""""""

-ImputeGenotypeProbabilities.txt is the primary genotype output file.
+``ImputeGenotypeProbabilities.txt`` is the primary genotype output file.
 It contains, for each SNP and each animal in the pedigree, a real number, the genotype probability, which is the sum of the two allele probabilities (i.e. the genotype) at that locus.
 Therefore genotypes are coded as real numbers between 0 and 2.
 The first column is the Animal Id, with the subsequent columns being for each SNP.

-ImputeGenotypes.txt is the secondary genotype output file.
+``ImputeGenotypes.txt`` is the secondary genotype output file.
 It contains a genotype for each SNP and each animal in the pedigree where it was possible to match it to a haplotype or was already genotyped.
 SNP that could not be matched or were not genotyped are denoted as being missing by a 9 (in the previous file these missing values were replaced with genotype probabilities).
 The first column is the Animal Id, with the subsequent columns being for each SNP.

 Phased data
 """""""""""

-ImputePhaseProbabilities.txt is the primary output file containing phased data.
+``ImputePhaseProbabilities.txt`` is the primary output file containing phased data.
 It contains an allele probability for each of the two alleles of each SNP and each animal in the pedigree.
 The first column is the Animal Id, with the subsequent columns being for each SNP.
 Each animal has two rows, with the first of these being for the paternal gamete and the second being for the maternal gamete.
 Alleles are coded as real numbers between 0 and 1 (i.e. probability of allele being a 1).

-ImputePhase.txt is the secondary output file containing phased data.
+``ImputePhase.txt`` is the secondary output file containing phased data.
 It contains an allele for each of the two alleles of each SNP and each animal in the pedigree where it was possible to match it to a haplotype.
 Alleles that could not be matched these are denoted by a 9 as being missing.
 The first column is the Animal Id, with the subsequent columns being for each SNP.
 Each animal has two rows, with the first of these being for the paternal gamete and the second being for the maternal gamete.
 Alleles are coded as integers either 0 or 1 with missing alleles set to 9 (in the previous file these missing values were replaced with allele probabilities).

 Miscellaneous
 """""""""""""

-``Miscellaneous`` contains files that summarise the editing of the data.
-EditingSnpSummary.txt contains three columns, the first being the sequential number of the SNP, the second being the count of animals that are missing each SNP in the high-density set, and the third being an indicator of whether the SNP was included in the analysis or not (1 = included / 0 = excluded).
-Timer.txt contains the time takes to complete the task.
+``Miscellaneous`` contains files that summarise the editing of the data. ``EditingSnpSummary.txt`` contains three columns, the first being the sequential number of the SNP, the second being the count of animals that are missing each SNP in the high-density set, and the third being an indicator of whether the SNP was included in the analysis or not (1 = included / 0 = excluded). ``Timer.txt`` contains the time takes to complete the task.

 TestAlphaImpute
 """""""""""""""

 ``TestAlphaImpute`` is only invoked if a TrueGenotypeFile is supplied.
 The resulting folder contains four files.

-IndividualAnimalAccuracy.txt contains a row for each animal in the test file.
+``IndividualAnimalAccuracy.txt`` contains a row for each animal in the test file.
 The first column is the animals ID, the second a classifier as to what genotyping status its ancestors had (1 being both parents genotyped, 2 being sire and maternal grandsire genotyped, 3 being dam and paternal grandsire genotyped, 4 being sire genotyped, 5 being dam genotyped, and 6 being any other scenario; An ancestor is considered genotyped if it was genotyped for more than 50% of the SNP), and the next columns are for each of the SNP, with the coding 1 being for SNP correctly imputed, 2 being for SNP incorrectly imputed, 3 being for SNP not imputed, and 4 being for SNP that were already genotyped.

-IndividualSummaryAccuracy.txt summarises the information in IndividualAnimalAccuracy.txt.
+``IndividualSummaryAccuracy.txt`` summarises the information in ``IndividualAnimalAccuracy.txt``.
 Columns 1 and 2 were as for the previous file, column 3 is the percentage of SNP to be imputed that were imputed correctly for this animal, column 4 is the percentage imputed incorrectly, column 5 is the percentage not imputed, column 6 is the percentage of paternal alleles that were imputed or phased, column 7 is the percentage of maternal alleles that were imputed or phased.

-IndividualSummaryYield.txt summarises the yield in terms of the percentage of paternal/maternal alleles that have been imputed or phased for all animals in the pedigree.
+``IndividualSummaryYield.txt`` summarises the yield in terms of the percentage of paternal/maternal alleles that have been imputed or phased for all animals in the pedigree.
 Column 1 is the ID, column 2 is an indicator as to whether it was genotyped for more than 50% of the SNP or not (1 = was genotyped, 0 = was not genotyped), column 3 is the percentage of paternal alleles imputed or phased, column 4 is the percentage of maternal alleles imputed or phased.

 Offset/NotOffset mode
 =====================